GameShop-FOSS/Heroes/README.md

 to use an editor like Maya Or Blender.
 For all you know I came up with Blender.
 The new style Im using is more advanced than that.

+I refer to it in the code as CurrencyMesh.
+This is how I use the Bezier Manifold.
+Greatest props to Pierre Bezier.
+Rest in Peace.
+September 1st, 1910 to November 25th, 1999.
+If it werent for Bezier I dont know what Id do.
+This equation didnt exist before the 1960s.
+It is an honor for me to use it for Video Game Programming.

+I also have a few other techniques I am using.
+Custom textures.
+No need for Photoshop.
+Every texture will be made on the spot.
+I am making my own custom formats for that.
+No need for Photoshop, Gimp, or Blender.